wajdi-kh/Lab2/README.md

 Your GitHub repository must contain:
-• A short written summary describing the dataset and the machine learning problem
+• A short written summary describing the dataset and the machine learning problem:

+Short Summary

+This dataset contains COVID-19 case numbers in the United States along with human mobility indicators for the year 2021.
+The goal of this project is to predict the number of COVID-19 cases based on mobility and related features.
+This is a supervised regression problem because the target variable, cases, is a continuous numerical value.

 • A Jupyter Notebook that loads the dataset and displays basic information
 • The methodology diagram saved as an image or PDF